mac-comp221-sp23/mac-comp221-sp23.github.io/_pages/Activity5.markdown

 You will work towards being able to...

-1. Design brute-force algorithms to solve problems
+1. Design brute-force algorithms to solve problems.

 2. Determine the tiem complexity growth function for pseudocode under the RAM model.

-3. Compute big-$O$/$\Omega$/$\Theta$
+3. Compute big-$O$/$\Omega$/$\Theta$s from time complexity growth functions.

-4. Convert intuitive algorithmic ideas into pseudocode
+4. Convert intuitive algorithmic ideas into pseudocode.